marchdf/book-list/data/unread_books.md

 John LeCarre | Russia House
 C.S.
 Lewis | The Great Divorce
 Michael Lewis | Moneyball
-Gabriel Garcia Marquez | Chronicle of a Death Foretold Cyril Massarato | 100 pages blanches
+Cyril Massarato | 100 pages blanches
 W. Somerset Maugham | Ashenden: Or the British Agent
 W. Somerset Maugham | Of Human Bondage
 Anne McCaffrey | Dragonflight
 China Mieville | The City and the City
 Nabokov | The Real Life of Sebastian Knight
-Patrick O'Brian | The Wine Dark See
 Patrick O'Brian | The Yellow Admiral
 Patrick O'Brian | The Hundred Days
 Patrick O'Brian | Blue at the Mizzen